Hyperelliptic functions and motion in general relativity: Examples for Geodesic Motion

 with

 and

-We also defined $\gamma = \frac{(x+1)}{D(x,-1)^{1/3}R^2 H(x,-1)} \tau$ to simplify the equations of motion.\\
+We also defined $\gamma = \frac{(x+1)}{D(x,-1)^{1/3}R^2 H(x,-1)} \tau$ to simplify the equations of~motion.\\

-It is possible to solve the equations of motion \eqref{eqn:ring-x-equation}--\eqref{eqn:ring-t-equation} if $X(x)$ is a polynomial, which happens in two cases \begin{enumerate} \item $D(x,-1)=1$ (which implies $c=1$ and $s=0$): This case represents the motion of photons or particles around an uncharged doubly spinning black ring. \item $\delta=0$: In this case the motion of photons around a charged doubly spinning black ring is described. \end{enumerate} In both cases the equations of motion are of hyperelliptic type (genus $g=2$), since the polynomial $X = \sum_{i=1}^6 a_i x^i$ is of 6th order.
+It is possible to solve the equations of motion \eqref{eqn:ring-x-equation}--\eqref{eqn:ring-t-equation} if $X(x)$ is a polynomial, which happens in two~cases \begin{enumerate} \item $D(x,-1)=1$ (which implies $c=1$ and $s=0$): This case represents the motion of photons or particles around an uncharged doubly spinning black ring. \item $\delta=0$: In this case the motion of photons around a charged doubly spinning black ring is described. \end{enumerate}

+In both cases the equations of motion are of hyperelliptic type (genus $g=2$), since the polynomial $X = \sum_{i=1}^6 a_i x^i$ is of 6th~order.

 The substitution $x=\pm \frac{1}{u}+x_Z$, where $x_Z$ is a zero of $X$, transforms $X$ into a polynomial of order five and the $x$-equation \eqref{eqn:ring-x-equation} becomes